DE1-Engineering-Mathematics/module-resources/tutorial_sheets/03-matrices.md

 inv(a)

 b = inv(a)
-a * b     %should equal 0
+a * b     %should equal the identity matrix
 ```

 </div>